HL7/cqf-measures/input/pages/using-cql.md

 <div class="new-content" markdown="1">

-Measure developers should review the Using CQL with FHIR IG for specific guidance on CQL use.
-Please note the following exceptions that guidance listed below:
+Measure developers should review the Using CQL with [FHIR IG](https://build.fhir.org/ig/HL7/cql-ig/) for specific guidance on CQL use.
+Please note the following exceptions to that guidance listed below

 ### Libraries
 {: #libraries}